 Should You Allow It?

 While the occasional paw during petting sessions or sweet moments with your pup can be endearing, it can quickly become an annoying habit.
 When our dogs are used to getting what they want each time they paw at our legs, they will continue to use this tactic whenever possible.

 In most cases, when our companions are using their paws for communication, they are demanding our immediate attention at that moment.
 Allowing your pet to continue this behavior is only opening the door for other behaviors that lack manners.

 While we love our pets dearly, it’s important to instill a relationship that is respectful on both ends.
 You wouldn’t tolerate a friend who constantly tugged at your arm each time they needed something, right?
 The relationship with our doggy companions should be no different.
 While our pets play a role in this pushy action, we also have to consider if it’s appropriate to let this pattern continue.

 Putting an end to this behavior can be tough since we don’t realize just how often we reward this type of behavior.
-Think of each time you walk in the door after a long day of work, and you are greeted by your excited pup.
+Think of each time you walk in the door after a long day of work, and are greeted by your excited pup.
 It warms our hearts to have our pets so excited to see us at the end of the day, that we allow the playful jumping and pawing at your legs as we are setting our things down in an effort to deliver the immediate love they are asking for.

 A habit like this usually starts small and grows with time.
 What starts off as a gentle nudge under the table for a bite of your dinner, can quickly turn into rough scratching at your leg each time you sit down to eat.
 Taking away your response to this action is essential to stopping this behavior if it’s becoming overwhelming and something that may bother guests or family in your home.

 Stopping The Paw